hth313/OS4/doc/basics.rst

-We call this ``(P+n)`` and this works well thanks that almost all instructions are single word (including short jumps) and we most often want to branch to some alternative location and do something else.
+We call this ``(P+n)`` and this works well thanks that almost all instructions are single word (including short jumps) and we most often want to branch to some alternative location to handle the case.

-The caller will just ``RTN`` to get to ``(P+1)``, and the success case ``(P+2)`` means it needs to return to the following location:
+The caller will just ``RTN`` to get to ``(P+1)``, and the success case ``(P+2)`` means it needs to return to the following location, which can be done as follows:

 .. code-block:: ca65